Best Swimming Headphones in 2019 – Wired & Bluetooth

 Now, you don’t always need waterproof headphones to enjoy music in the water.
 The audio transmission of the Finis Duo MP3 player may just save you the hassle of trying to make your waterproof earbuds fit and remain inside your ears.

 This gadget has an IPX8 rating (waterproof up to 9.8 feet).
-Going over 9.8 feet might mess with the audio quality considerably though it won’t necessarily damage the Finis.
+Going more than 9.8 feet deep might mess with the audio quality considerably though it won’t necessarily damage the Finis.

 The player comes with 4GB of storage space which should be enough to hold up to 60 hours of your favorite tunes.
 It also features a clip design which allows the device to rest securely on the cheekbones even while executing high drag maneuvers underwater.

 But, you may be wondering how it works without earbuds.
 Well, this player works off bone conduction audio transmission which means it doesn’t need a traditional output medium.

 As easy as this is to use and as comfortable as it is compared to stuffing your ears, don’t jump on it immediately.
 The price is not for everyone and the audio quality of bone conduction audio transmission is not premium quality just yet.

 This MP3 player comes with standard H2O Audio waterproof earbuds.
 This means you get an IPX6 rating up to a depth of 12 feet for as long as you want.
 But exceeding the depth for more than 30 minutes might be enough to cause water damage.